Ulster County Personnel Department

 PLEASE READ ENTIRE ANNOUNCEMENT CAREFULLY

-NOTE: Ulster County will be offering this series only ONCE this year, to be held on October 30, 2021.
-Applicants who filed in 2020 for the exam that was postponed due to Covid19 will be included in this 2021 exam holding.
-We will continue to accept applications after the September 30, 2021 last file date; those applicants will be scheduled in 2022.
-Announcements will be issued at the end of January of 2022 indicating the examination date(s) for that year.
+NOTE: Ulster County will be offering this series only ONCE this year, to be held on April 15, 2023.
+We will continue to accept applications after the March 15, 2023 last file date; those applicants will be scheduled in 2024.
+Announcements will be issued at the end of January of 2024 indicating the examination date(s) for that year.

 CUSTODIAL SERIES INCLUDES THE FOLLOWING TITLES:

-In addition to the above, any other titles determined to be appropriate by the Ulster County Personnel Officer.
+In addition to the above, any other titles determined to be appropriate by the Ulster County Personnel Director.

 SALARY: Starting salaries in Ulster County Towns, Villages, School Districts and Special Districts will vary by location.